dhruv8sh/plasma6-desktopindicator-gnome/README.md

-# Desktop Indicator for Plasma 6
+# Ginti - Desktop Indicator for Plasma 6
 A simple applet to display current desktop status.

 ## Screenshots